 All of this happens in a flash, leaving you rather flushed!

-- Certain medications – opioids, antidepressants, and some osteoporosis drugs are a few of the common medication triggers.
+Opioids, antidepressants, and some osteoporosis drugs are a few of the common medication triggers.

-- Medical conditions – in particular, thyroid issues, infections or viruses will increase body temperature, often in waves.
+Thyroid issues, infections or viruses will increase body temperature, often in waves.

 What Can You Do?

-you are taking and discuss these and any medical conditions with your healthcare professional.
+you are taking.
+Discuss these and any medical conditions with your healthcare professional.
 There may be alternatives with less severe side effects.

-- Check your weight.
+Watch your weight.

 ensure your sleepwear and bedding are appropriately light and crack open a window for more fresh air circulation.